How to register notifiable work

 A maximum penalty of 60 penalty units can be applied for each offence.

 The QBCC regularly conducts audits to check that licensees are correctly identifying notifiable work and registering Form 4 with the QBCC within the 10 business days of work being finished.

 Local governments may also carry out audit inspections of notifiable work to check that it meets relevant plumbing codes and standards.

 Find out when you can get audited.

 FAQ & tips for registering

-Yes, as the licence holder, you can organise for a nominated representative to register notifiable work on your behalf.
+Yes, as the licence holder, you can select a nominated representative to register notifiable work on your behalf through myQBCC.
 This can be a family member involved in the plumbing business or an employed administrator.